-If you are wondering what is Matmon card or going to visit several National Parks and consider purchasing a combo ticket, then check National Parks And Nature Reserves for additional info.
+If you are wondering what a Matmon card is or going to visit several National Parks and consider purchasing a combo ticket, check National Parks And Nature Reserves for additional info.

 Note: opening hours and ticket prices were updated in February 2020.
 In any case, recheck the official site before visiting.

 As you saw in the Entrance Fee section, you can join different tours.
 So this is an option.
 And later in this post, I will tell you about the time we joined From the City of David to the Western Wall tour.
 Also, on another occasion, we visited the Archaeological Experience in the Tzurim Valley National Park.
 In both cases, we enjoyed the experience, and I would suggest considering this option.